RDReed/RDReed/README.md

 ## About Me

 Hi!
-I'm [Your Name], a dedicated Computer Repair Technician and Cybersecurity Enthusiast with over 20 years of experience based in Mississippi.
+I'm Regina Dean Reed, a dedicated Computer Repair Technician and Cybersecurity Enthusiast with over 20 years of experience based in Mississippi.
 My expertise includes:

 - Removing viruses and spyware 🛡️
 - Installing and configuring secure systems 💻